-Picking the right authentication protocol for your application or platform has become extremely important today, with OpenID Connect (OIDC) and Open Authorization 2 (OAuth2) on most shortlists.
+Picking the right user management flow for your application or platform has become extremely important today, with OpenID Connect (OIDC) and Open Authorization 2 (OAuth2) on most shortlists.
 But which one is better for your offering, if at all?
 Without further ado, let’s learn about the two methods and compare them.

 What Is OpenID Connect (OIDC)?

-OpenID Connect, commonly known as OpenID, is an open specification for Single Sign-On (SSO) and authentication purposes.
+OpenID Connect, commonly known as OpenID, is a specification for Single Sign-On (SSO) and authentication purposes.

 OpenID, developed in 2005, lets authentication services and websites exchange security details in a standardized manner.
 In 2014, the OpenID Foundation developed a new version named OpenID Connect (OIDC).
 OpenID Connect strengthens the OAuth 2.0 authentication framework for better interoperability, identity management, and support for mobile apps in development.